miltiadiss/CEID_NE1411-Decentralized-Data/README.md

   - Correlate utilization with weather conditions.
   - Generate hourly usage summaries.
 - **Storage**:
-  - Save processed data into a distributed database.
+  - Save processed data into a csv file for ease.

 ### 3. Machine Learning
 - **Training Data**:
-  - Collect and store data over a specific period (e.g., 7 days).
+  - Collect and store data over a period of 6 days.
 - **Regression Model**:
-  - Train a model using SparkML with features such as time and weather metrics.
+  - Train The model using SparkML with features such as time and weather metrics.
   - Predict bike utilization for the next hour.
 - **Evaluation**:
   - Assess model performance using metrics like RMSE, MAE, and R².